tamiiiui/tamiiiui.github.io/README.txt

     - ARTWORK:
         - You may use any images as a profile picture, banner, or decoration.
         - Repost is allowed with credit.
+        - Translation is allowed with credit for the original.
         - Tracing is allowed non-commercially.
 Do not sell images that are traced from my work.
     - Guidelines are subject to change without previous notice.
 Additionally, I